dsa-ntc/peninsuladsa-ntc.github.io/_pages/healthcare-justice.md

 title: "Healthcare Justice"
 permalink: /healthcare-justice/
 ---
 Peninsula DSA’s Healthcare Justice working group is committed to bringing about universal healthcare through Medicare for All.
-Now that the California State Assembly has decided against bringing AB 1400 (CalCare) to a vote, a clear legislative path to M4A no longer exists.
-Come join the Healthcare Justice working group as we determine our new direction.
+Though the California State Assembly decided against bringing AB 1400 (CalCare) to a vote in 2022, the California Nurses Association (CNA) is [organizing](https://www.nationalnursesunited.org/calcare) to bring it back in 2024.
+Come join the Healthcare Justice working group as we determine how best to help!

 <h3>Meetings</h3>